rc2dev/fyodor/README.md

 ### Templating

-If you want to change the structure of the files output by Fyodor, you can use custom templates.
+You may change the structure of the files output by Fyodor by providing your own template.

-It should be a ERB template and placed at `~/.config/fyodor/template.erb` or `$XDG_CONFIG_HOME/fyodor/template.erb`.
-Fyodor will find and use it automatically.
+Simply place a ERB template at `~/.config/fyodor/template.erb` or `$XDG_CONFIG_HOME/fyodor/template.erb` and Fyodor will use it automatically.

-You can find a sample similar to the default template [here](docs/template.erb.sample).
-You can use any method or attribute available [at this class](lib/fyodor/output_generator.rb).
+The default template can be found [here](share/template.erb).
+You can use any method or attribute available [on this class](lib/fyodor/output_generator.rb).

 ### Extension